 If you are staying in the South of France on holiday this summer and you do not have the luxury of your own private pool, then you maybe interested in finding some great places to cool off from the hot South of France sun.
 Whether it be lakes or cool mountain rivers, or even outdoor pools in towns, the South of France has an abundance of good places for wild swimming.
 There is no need to rent a villa with a pool, just follow our guidelines for the 10 best places to go wild swimming in South France.

 Every town and village that you pass through during the summer, you will see groups of teenagers heading out for rivers or lakes to cool off during the afternoon.
 These swimming spots have been in use for centuries and they were the only places that residents in the South of France could cool off during the long summers.
 We have lived in the South of France for over 10 years now and during that time we have discovered some great places to take our 3 boys swimming during the hot summer months.
 Here is the list of our 10 favourite places in South France for wild swimming.

 1.)
 Wild swimming South of France - St Jean du Gard

-On the River Gardon in between the towns of St Jean du Gard and Anduze, close to the village of Mialet, you will find a wonderful sone bridge designed by Monsieur Eiffel (of the Paris Tower fame).
-Underneath the river there are plenty of places to swim and paddle in the cool water.
+On the River Gardon in between the towns of St Jean du Gard and Anduze, close to the village of Mialet, you will find a wonderful stone bridge which legend has it was designed by Gustave Eiffel (of the Paris Tower fame).

 2.)
 Swimming lakes in South of France - Lac du Salagou